isaacmillercodes/petstagram-graphql-backend/README.md

 From here, you could continue to explore creating types, queries, and mutations, or continue on through this tutorial if you'd like to get your project in sync with my [front end GraphQL tutorial](https://github.com/isaacmillercodes/petstagram-graphql-frontend) using React and Apollo.

 For the Petstagram front end, I want users to be able to register and log in.
 So in the next step, I'll be adding some simple auth.
-Checkout to `step-7-auth` or head to the *step seven instructions*.
+Checkout to `step-7-auth` or head to the [step seven instructions](https://github.com/isaacmillercodes/petstagram-graphql-backend/tree/step-7-auth).